Effects of smoking on your oral health

 Gum disease

-Spotting gum disease can be harder too, as smoking can mask some of the symptoms.
-One typical sign is bleeding gums while brushing and flossing, which may not occur if you smoke, as nicotine decreases blood flow to the gums.
-It’s important to see your dentist for regular check-ups, they’ll be able to detect problems such as gum disease and treat them early on.
+What's more, spotting the signs of gum disease can be difficult for those who smoke, as smoking can mask some of the symptoms.
+For example, a typical sign of gum disease is bleeding from the gums while brushing and flossing.
+This may not occur if you smoke, as nicotine decreases blood flow to the gums.
+It’s important to see your dentist for regular check-ups, they’ll be able to detect problems such as gum disease and treat them before they develop further.Bad breath and a loss of taste

-Long healing after treatment
+Delayed healing after treatment

 Mouth cancer

-Some key symptoms you may be able to spot, include:
+Some key symptoms you may be able to spot include:

 - Pain in your mouth